nerves-networking/vintage_net_wifi/README.md

 `"access_points"` property and then call `VintageNet.scan("wlan0")` on a timer.
 The `"access_points"` property updates as soon as the WiFi module notifies that it is complete so applications don't need to guess how long to wait.

+### Events

+Some `wpa_supplicant` events like `CTRL-EVENT-ASSOC-REJECT` are passed on through the "event" property to be handled outside `VintageNetWifi`.
+These events might be useful, but optional.

 ## Signal quality info in STA (client) mode